Resolving Sophos SD-RED 20 internet connectivity problems

 Verifying device firmware updates

-Check firmware in the Sophos Central or the SD-RED management page.
+Check the firmware in Sophos Central or the SD-RED management page.
 Firmware bugs can break tunnels or routing.
 If an update is available:

-• Note current version.
+• Note the current version.

 • Read the release notes for known fixes.